xmr2911/pae-2022-qt-camera/README.md

 NOTE: This code has been changed from the previous version.
 Previous FDR ca be useful in order to understand the camera work or for the PCB-Reverse Engineering, but the code has been completely remove from this versions.
 For code information, use only the most recent FDR (January, 2023)

--Download the uart_camerav2.rar
+-Download the uart_camerav2.rar, which is inside this repository

 -Download STM32 CubeIDE.
+Link: https://www.st.com/en/development-tools/stm32cubeide.html .

 -Unzip the files.